Press brakes process sheet metal by applying force to the punches and die.

 For example, stainless steel typically requires more tonnage than mild steel or aluminum.

 Tensile strength refers to the maximum stress that a material can bear under a steady load.

 If this stress is applied and maintained, the material will eventually break.

 Typical tensile strengths of some materials

+Another important factor is the thickness of the metal plate.
 The greater the thickness of the material, the greater the tonnage required, and vice versa.